SCENE 01 / DRONE VIDEOGRAPHY

 Drone videography in the Czech Republic operates under EU/EASA rules administered by the Civil Aviation Authority (Úřad pro civilní letectví), with aerial work over Prague's historic core requiring permits from city authorities.

 Here is the breakdown.
 Airspace running is central to safe drone videography in the Czech Republic.
-Controlled airspace surrounds Václav Havel Airport Prague, as well as Brno and Ostrava, and flights in those zones need coordination and clearance before the camera leaves the ground.
+Controlled airspace surrounds Václav Havel Airport Prague, as well as Brno and Ostrava, and flights in those zones need planning and clearance before the camera leaves the ground.
 Filming over the Historic Centre of Prague — a UNESCO World Heritage site — extra needs permits arranged through the Prague Film Commission and city authorities.
-We manage that paperwork as part of the booking.
+We manage that forms as part of the booking.

 Here is what that looks like on the ground.
 We schedule around the Central-European land-based climate, where cold, snowy winters and warm summers each open distinct aerial looks, from frost over Český Krumlov to summer light across the Lednice-Valtice Cultural Landscape.
-Productions accessing the Czech Film Fund's 20% rebate frequently pair drone videography with ground cinematography.
+Productions accessing the Czech Film Fund's 20% rebates frequently pair drone videography with ground cinematography.
 We budget the aviation element in Czech koruna with 21% VAT, supplying insurance records and risk assessments that satisfy both Czech regulators and visiting production insurers.

 FAQ